yszheda/undergraduate-learning/cplusplus-quickreview/QAList.markdown

 int (*a[10])(int);
 ```

+### Character Constant ###
+In C, the type of a character constant like 'a' is actually an int, with size of 4.
+In C++, the type is char, with size of 1.

 ## Const ##
 - C++: a const that is outside all functions has file scope (default to *internal linkage*)